zzhan039/Whole-Brain-Nonlinear-Mapping-Using-fMRI/README.md

 # Whole-Brain-Nonlinear-Mapping-using-FMRI

-Please feel free to send [email](mailto:zzhan039@ucr.edu) for any question related to the method.
+Please feel free to contact me via [email](mailto:zzhan039@ucr.edu) for any question related to the method.

 ## Overview